DanielMFernandes/CCNA_Course_Notes/Course_Notes/JSON_XML_YAML.md

 - An array is a series of *values* separated by commas
     - Not *key-value pairs*
-    - The values do not have to be the same data Type
+    - The values do not have to be the same data type

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3212f472-f966-49e5-9b9a-7bedcfe47487)